-- Taxis – Taxis aren’t metered in Malaysia so make sure to agree on the fare before you set off.
+Taxis – Taxis aren’t usually metered in Malaysia, so make sure to agree on the fare before you set off.

-- Local street food – Street stalls are the place to go for hawker food which is delicious and costs just a few RM.
-It’s the best food in the country and the cheapest.
+Local street food – Street stalls are the place to go for hawker food which is delicious and costs just a few bucks.
+In my opinion, it’s the best food in the country and the cheapest!

-- Don’t drink – As Malaysia is a Muslim country, drinking is frowned upon but it does happen.
-However, to restrict it, the authorities have made drinking very, very expensive.
-Save your drinking for countries like Thailand, where the alcohol flows more freely and is much cheaper.
+Don’t drink – As Malaysia is a Muslim country, drinking is frowned upon, but it does happen.
+However to restrict it, the authorities have made drinking very, very expensive.
+Save your drinking for countries like Thailand, where the alcohol flows more freely and is better on the budget.

 Top Things to See and Do

-- Visit Kuala Lumpur – Chances are you’ll be spending at least a few nights in Malaysia’s capital Kuala Lumpur.
-The Petronas Twin Towers are a must-see and if you don’t mind heights, you should walk across the bridge connecting the two.
-They stand an awesome 452 meters tall.
+Visit Kuala Lumpur – Chances are you’ll be spending at least a few nights in Malaysia’s capital Kuala Lumpur.
+The Petronas Twin Towers are a must-see, and if you don’t mind heights, you should walk across the bridge connecting the two.
+They stand an awesome 1500 feet tall.
 There is a decent bird zoo and a few parks also worth seeing.

-- Hike Mount Kinabalu National Park – Kota Kinabalu National Park was designated as Malaysia’s first World Heritage in 2000 for its ‘outstanding universal values’.
+Hike Mount Kinabalu National Park – Kota Kinabalu National Park was designated as Malaysia’s first World Heritage in 2000 for its ‘outstanding universal values’.
 You’ll be expecting something pretty special on your visit and this National Park doesn’t disappoint.
 Mount Kota Kinabula is Malaysia’s tallest mountain and the fourth tallest in Southeast Asia.
-The hiking through the huge (over 950 square kilometers) park is fantastic.
+The hiking through the huge (over 600 square miles) park is fantastic.

-- Spot Wildlife – Malaysia is rich in wildlife both on land and in its surrounding waters.
+Spot wildlife – Malaysia is rich in wildlife both on land and in its surrounding waters.
 Some of the world’s most rare and endangered animals can be found here.
-Orangutans, Malaysian tigers, Monitor Lizards, Sumatran Rhinos are all indigenous to the country and can be seen on one of the many wildlife tours.
+Orangutans, Malaysian tigers, Monitor Lizards, and Sumatran Rhinos are all indigenous to the country and can be seen on one of the many wildlife tours.

-- Go Whitewater Rafting – Outside of diving, Malaysia is also known for its great whitewater rafting conditions.
-You can find all grades of rafting on the rivers here, and prices start around $40 USD.
+Go whitewater rafting – Outside of diving, Malaysia is also known for its great whitewater rafting conditions.
+You can find all grades of rafting on the rivers here, and prices start around $50 USD.